 The College of Urban Planning and Public Affairs is a nationally recognized innovator in education, research, and engagement in support of the nation's cities and metropolitan areas.
 Our adherence to our unique blend of basic research, university-community engagement, policy analysis, and profession-based graduate programs attracts the best and brightest students and reinforces the connections between our research centers and our academic programs.
 The college has:

-• Bachelor of Arts Degree in Urban and Public Affairs
+• Bachelor of Arts Degrees in Public Policy and Urban Studies

-• Doctor of Philosophy Degrees in Public Administration, Urban Planning and Policy
+• Doctor of Philosophy Degrees in Public Administration and Urban Planning and Policy

 • Links with more than 100 public service organizations and private companies in the Chicago area who host CUPPA students in internships each year